Out of the box

 We’re never done with simplicity.
 We want to make WordPress easier to use with every single release.
 We’ve got a good track record of this, if you don’t believe us then just take a look back at some older versions of WordPress!

-In past releases we've taken major steps to improve ease of use and ultimately make things simpler to understand.
+In past releases we’ve taken major steps to improve ease of use and ultimately make things simpler to understand.
 One great example of this is core software updates.
 Updating used to be a painful manual task that was too tricky for a lot of our users.
 We decided to focus on this and simplified it down to a single click.
-Now anyone with a WordPress install can perform one click upgrades on both the core of WordPress and plugins and themes.
+Now anyone with a WordPress installation can perform one click upgrades on both the core of WordPress and plugins and themes.